 Independent research program for students who have a strong academic record (3.5 cumulative GPA) for a minimum of five previous semesters of college study.
 Departmental approval required for enrollment.

-This is an interdisciplinary major allowing great flexibility for students to structure their own program in consultation with their academic advisor.
-Please refer to the "Interdisciplinary Humanities Major" section of the Catalog for more information about this program.
+This is an interdisciplinary major allowing great flexibility for students to structure their own program in consultation with their academic advisor (see Interdisciplinary Majors and Minors).